Friday, May 26, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The transition to EasyMesh

-Like the case of previous Archer routers, the BE800 is supposedly mesh-ready.
-TP-Links says it supports Wi-Fi EasyMesh, which is the new approach the company has slowly turned its OneMesh into.
+Like previous Archer routers, the BE800 is supposedly mesh-ready.
+TP-Links says it supports Wi-Fi EasyMesh, the new approach the company has slowly transformed its OneMesh into.

 Wi-Fi EasyMesh in a nutshell